Mural Pattern Design Project

 Celebrating Culture, Pattern, and Belonging

-How the project began
+How the Project Began

-to create an art mural that made students and families feel seen, represented, and proud of where they come from.
+The original goal was simple but meaningful: to create a mural that made students and families feel seen, represented, and proud of their heritage.

 My Role in the Project

-My main tasks included:
+My primary responsibilities included:

-• Translating textile motifs into clear 2D art patterns
+• Translating textile motifs into clear 2D art patterns.

-• Creating floral sketches and symbolic elements tied to each country
+• Creating floral sketches and symbolic elements tied to each country.

 Peru Pattern